 And to do so There are two ways to track inventory:

 Periodic tracking: The first and most important step in using this technique is to calculate the amount of money invested.
-It includes counting each inventory item in stock as well as recording the cost and sales value of each item.
-Every change to your business’s quantity of inventory items is reflected in the money spent and gained on inventory for a specific time period.
+It includes counting each inventory item.
+The periodic inventory method is used to track the amount of inventory stored at specific intervals of time.
+Adding and removing inventory items affects the money spent and gained on inventory for a specific time period.
 New e-store owners need to perform this method once a month.
 As your e-commerce business develops, Periodic tracking is done every quarter or annually.

-Perpetual tracking: To keep track of your inventory, use automated accounting software.
-As a new item is scanned or added manually to your storage, the software you’re using updates the inventory count and total cash figures automatically.
+Perpetual tracking: Use accounting software to keep track of inventory.
+As items are scanned or added manually to your storage, the software updates the inventory count and total cash figures automatically.

 Track inventory cash flow

-For ecommerce firms that sell the items they make, an inventory cash flow report determines how much money was spent on manufacturing and selling goods as well as the manufacturing and selling expenses.
+An inventory cash flow report calculates how much money was spent on manufacturing and selling items as well as manufacturing and selling costs for companies that manufacture their own products.

-- Chargebacks: A chargeback occurs when a consumer files a claim with their bank in the event of fraud or missed deliveries of paid goods or services.
-All chargebacks should be listed under Returns and Allowances.
+When a customer files a claim with their bank, all chargebacks should be recorded under the Returns and Allowances account.
 If any additional costs are incurred as a result of chargebacks, they should be recorded as business expenses.

 Calculate Break Even Sales

-Sales and business income taxes are the two most important types of taxes for ecommerce businesses.
+Sales and business income taxes are two of the most important types of taxes for eCommerce businesses.

 - Local sales taxes.